 The growing importance of AI and ML in agriculture is closely linked to emerging global challenges.
-With the world population projected to reach nearly 9.7 billion by 2050, agricultural systems are under immense pressure to meet rising food demand despite shrinking arable land and limited freshwater resources.
+With the world population projected to reach nearly 9.7 billion by 2050, agricultural systems are under immense pressure to meet rising food demand despite shrinking arable land and limited freshwater resources (Chen, 2025).
 At the same time, climate change has increased the frequency and intensity of weather extremes, making agricultural production more uncertain and vulnerable.
 Florentin and Barcellano (2024) emphasized that such climatic variability poses serious threats to food security and necessitates the adoption of advanced technological solutions to strengthen agricultural resilience.
 In this context, AI and ML offer powerful capabilities for agricultural resource optimization.

 These technologies can process large volumes of complex data to identify patterns and generate predictive insights that support efficient crop management.
-AI-based models are increasingly used to forecast yields, detect pest and disease outbreaks and recommend optimal irrigation, fertilization and pesticide strategies.
+AI-based models are increasingly used to forecast yields, detect pest and disease outbreaks and recommend optimal irrigation, fertilization and pesticide strategies (Miller et al., 2025).
 Such applications contribute significantly to improving input use efficiency while minimizing environmental impacts.
 Akhter and Sofi (2022) highlighted that AI-driven decision support systems have the potential to bridge the gap between increasing food demand and constrained natural resources by enabling precise and timely interventions in farming practices.
 Furthermore, the integration of AI and ML with emerging technologies such as the Internet of Things (IoT) has strengthened the effectiveness of smart agriculture.
-Real-time monitoring of soil and crop conditions through smart sensors facilitates site-specific management and sustainable resource use.
+Real-time monitoring of soil and crop conditions through smart sensors facilitates site-specific management and sustainable resource use (Sheshagiri et al., 2026).
 Studies by Ramirez (2025) and Priyanka et al. (2024) demonstrated that AI-enabled systems and machine learning models can significantly enhance irrigation scheduling, nutrient management and climate risk assessment.
 Similarly, Singh et al. (2025) reported that hybrid AI-IoT frameworks can substantially improve crop performance while reducing resource consumption.

-Several challenges, including data limitations, high technological costs, infrastructural constraints and restricted access for smallholder farmers need to be addressed continue to hinder the widespread adoption of AI-based agricultural systems.
+Several challenges, including data limitations, high technological costs, infrastructural constraints and restricted access for smallholder farmers need to be addressed, continue to hinder the widespread adoption of AI-based agricultural systems.
 Therefore, a comprehensive understanding of the opportunities, limitations and prospects of AI and ML in agricultural resource optimization is essential for developing sustainable and resilient food production systems.

 AI and ML Based Techniques for Enhancing Precision Agriculture Practices

 Artificial intelligence (AI) and machine learning (ML) are increasingly reshaping modern agriculture by improving the efficiency and sustainability of natural resource use.
-Within precision agriculture, these technologies support a shift from traditional experience-based farming toward data-driven decision-making.
+Within precision agriculture, these technologies support a shift from traditional experience-based farming toward data-driven decision-making (Padhiary et al., 2024).
 By integrating information from sensors, drones, satellites and weather-monitoring systems, AI and ML provide detailed insights into crop and environmental conditions, enabling more precise application of water, fertilisers and pesticides (Ali et al., 2025 and Sharma et al., 2025).
 The strength of advanced computational tools lies in their ability to analyse large and complex datasets and transform them into practical recommendations for farmers.
 Continuous monitoring of soil moisture, temperature and atmospheric variables allows accurate scheduling of irrigation and nutrient application, ensuring that crops receive appropriate inputs at critical growth stages.
 Akhter and Sofi (2022) demonstrated that predictive models can anticipate pest infestations and disease outbreaks by combining historical data with real-time field observations, enabling timely interventions that reduce crop losses and limit excessive chemical use.